c3d/recorder/README.md

 takes a string specifying which traces to activate.
 The specification is a colon or space separated list of trace settings, each of them specifying a regular expression to match recorder names, optionally followed by an `=` sign and a numerical value.

-If no numerical value is given, then the value `1` is assumed by default, unless the trace name is prefixed by the minus sign `-`, in which case the numerical value is set to `0`.
+If no numerical value is given, then the value `1` is assumed by default, which enables tracing.
+If the trace name begins with `-`, then the value `0` is assumed by default, which disables tracing, but preserves recording.
+If the trace name begins wiht `/`, then the value `-1` is assumed by default, which disables even recording.

 For example, the trace specification `foo:bar=0:b[a-z]z.*=3:-glop` sets the recorder trace for `foo` to value `1` (enabling tracing for that recorder), sets